MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

 1. Select a class ID.

 2. Enter a unit of measure and the corresponding unit cost.